Daniel-KM/Omeka-S-module-Reference/README.md

 To get the results via api, use a standard query and append the options you need, for example `/api/references?metadata[subjects]=dcterms:subject` to get the list of all subjects, or `/api/references?metadata[people]=foaf:Person` to get the list of all resources with class "Person".
-You can add multiple metadata together: `medatadata[subjects]=dcterms:subject&medatadata[creators]=dcterms:creator`
+You can add multiple metadata together: `/api/references?medatadata[subjects]=dcterms:subject&medatadata[creators]=dcterms:creator`
 You can use the special metadata `o:title` too, but some options won't be available for it since it is managed differently inside Omeka.
 The metadata can be a property term, or `o:item_set`, `o:resource_class`, and `o:resource_template`